Bairdo/gasket/docs/README.authentication.md

 The **Internet** is the rest of your network, e.g. Gateway, DNS Servers, more Switches & Hosts, e.t.c..

-The **Controller** is the [Ryu](osrg.github.io/ryu) OpenFlow Controller, [Faucet](https://github.com/faucetsdn/faucet), and a process (gasket.auth_app.py) for managing authentication messages from the authenticator and  configuring Faucet across the network.
+The **Controller** is [Faucet](https://github.com/faucetsdn/faucet), and a process (gasket.auth_app.py) for managing authentication messages from the authenticator and configuring Faucet across the network.

 The **OpenFlow Switch** is an OpenFlow 1.3 switch we currently use [OpenVSwitch](openvswitch.org).

 We have two test scenarios a virtual wired network using mininet and a wireless network using [Link022](https://github.com/google/link022).

 ## Wired
-The diagram below is an example of the wired network, in the future we hope to verify different configurations such as multiple switches managed by a single authenticator & controller, and multiple switch with multiple Authenticator at different switches.
+The diagram below is an example of the wired network, in the future we hope to verify different configurations such as multiple switches managed by a single authenticator & controller, and multiple switch with multiple Authenticators at different switches.
 Take note of the link between the Authenticator and the OpenFlow Controller, [see more](#hostapd---controller-link).
 This allows the authentication traffic to avoid the data plane of the switch and therefore any end-user traffic, and allow the Controller to run in out-of-band mode.